kirbysayshi/broad-phase-bng/README.md

 [^3]: Ro uses a technique called verlet integration, as opposed to Euler (pronounced "oiler") integration.
 This provides for a more stable update step, and allows us to simply move the entities to a valid position as a collision response.
 You may notice that the entities do not have a `velocity` property; verlet integration stores this implicitely, as the difference between `pos` and `ppos` (previous position).

+[^4]: AABBs can also be defined as a set of relative coordinates.
+To transform them to absolute coordinates, they merely need to be added to the current absolute position of the entity.

-[^4]: This is actually a special case of the [Hyperplane Separation Theorem][].
+[^5]: This is actually a special case of the [Hyperplane Separation Theorem][].
 It is greatly simplified because the separating axes are always parallel to the X and Y axes.
 This test actually projects the positions of each matching side of each AABB.
 This can be thought of as flattening the 2D boxes to 1D for each axis.
 If the projections overlap, there is an intersection!

+[^6]: A spatial grid does not have to be made of square cells.
+If your game or simulation were populated with oblong shapes, a rectangle could be more appropriate, and does not add too much code complication.

 [Sweep and Prune]: http://en.wikipedia.org/wiki/Sweep_and_prune
 [Spatial Partitioning]: http://en.wikipedia.org/wiki/Space_partitioning